awsdocs/amazon-glacier-developer-guide/doc_source/api-archive-delete.md

 ### Example Response<a name="api-archive-delete-example-response"></a>

-If the request is successful, Amazon Glacier responds with `204 No Content` to indicate that the archive is deleted\.
+If the request is successful, Glacier responds with `204 No Content` to indicate that the archive is deleted\.

 ```
 1. HTTP/1.1 204 No Content